SeisComP3/seiscomp3/doc/base/api-python.rst

       are compared by value which makes this function slower than the direct integer index look-up.

+   .. py:method:: responseIIR(idx)

+      :param idx: An integer index of the object to be returned.
+      :rtype: Object of type :ref:`ResponseIIR <api-python-datamodel-responseiir>`.

+      Returns the ResponseIIR at index idx.

+   .. py:method:: responseIIR(responseIIRIndex)

+      :param responseIIRIndex: The index of the object to be removed of type ResponseIIRIndex.
+      :rtype: Object of type :ref:`ResponseIIR <api-python-datamodel-responseiir>`.

+      Returns the ResponseIIR at given index.
+The indexes of all child objects are compared by value which makes this function slower than the direct integer index look-up.

    .. py:method:: responsePolynomial(idx)

       :param idx: An integer index of the object to be returned.